7udwig/Yaskawa-HC10-singularity-analysis/README.md

 </td>
 <td valign="top">

+The [Yaskawa HC10 DTP](https://www.yaskawa.eu.com) is a 6-DOF collaborative  robot.
+Each joint is marked with a colored ring   — the same colors are used in the DH parameter table above.

 | i | dᵢ [mm] | ϑᵢ | aᵢ [mm] | αᵢ |
 |---|---|---|---|---|
 | 1 | 275 | ![v1](https://img.shields.io/badge/%CF%911-1f3a93) | 0 | −π/2 |